Getting Started with Kavi Software

 • Adding and modifying groups as needed

-• Responding to user inquiries about the organization and supporting users' work on the web site
+• Responding to user inquiries about the organization and supporting users' work on the website

-• Providing reports to the board about membership data, web site activity, and work in progress
+• Providing reports to the board about membership data, website activity and work in progress

 • Moderating email sent to a protected mailing list